Terabit-Ethernet/NetChannel/README.md

 - Server: `192.168.10.117` (interface: **ens2f0**)

 ### Getting Started Guide
-Through the following three sections, we provide getting started instructions to install NetChannel and to run experiments.
+Through the following sections, we provide getting started instructions to install NetChannel and to run experiments.

-   - **Build NetChannel (10 human-mins + 30 compute-mins + 5 reboot-mins):**
+   - **Build NetChannel Kernel: (10 human-mins + 30 compute-mins + 5 reboot-mins):**
 NetChannel requires some modifications in the Linux kernel, so it requires kernel compilation and system reboot into the NetChannel kernel.
-This section covers how to build (1) the Linux kernel with the NetChannel patch, (2) the NetChannel kernel modules, and (3) the NetChannel test applications.
+This section covers how to build the Linux kernel with the NetChannel patch.
+   - **Build NetChannel Kernel Module: (5 human-mins):**
+This section covers how to build the NetChannel kernel modules.
+   - **Build NetChannel Applications: (10 human-mins):**
+This section covers how to build the NetChannel test applications.
    - **Run a Toy Experiment (5-10 compute-mins):**
 This section covers how to setup the servers and run experiments with the NetChannel kernel modules.
    - **SIGCOMM 2022 Artifact Evaluation (30-40 compute-mins):**